 While you can technically propagate this Anthurium through stem cuttings, propagation from division is more common and easier to do.

-Start by taking the original plant out of the pot very carefully to protect it from damage.
+First, take the original plant out of the pot very carefully to protect it from damage.

 Rinse the roots under the faucet, so you can see where the roots naturally separate.
 Carefully remove the roots of the new plant.
 I recommend using a plant that has at least a single healthy leaf, but preferably two healthy leaves.

 From here, let the Anthurium sit out and dry for a full day.

 Put the propagated plant in a new pot with Anthurium soil.
 For the potting size, choose something pretty small, as Anthuriums prefer to be a bit snug.

 Propagation is most effective between spring or summer.

 Anthurium magnificum, or laceleaf, is a tropical epiphytic perennial that prefers moderate to high humidity – often between 60-80%.

 If you need a humidity boost, the best option is to use a humidifier.
 I recently purchased this house humidifier, and it has significantly increased the moisture levels in our entire home.
 Here are some excellent home humidifier solutions that are ideal if you have many tropical plants.